-Press the button to select https://www.html. press the button.
+Press the () button to select (), then press the () button.

-- Press the ◆▶ buttons to select the rotation direction and press the (صلى الله عليه وسلم) button. - ► The image will rotate 90° in the selected direction - Press the MENU button to return to the menu screen.
+- Press the ◀▶ buttons to select the rotation direction and press the (button. - ► The image will rotate 90° in the selected direction. - Pressing the MENU button will restore the menu screen

 Select All Images